BOOKS FOR KEEPS: 2025-2026 SCHOOL YEAR!

 |

-RIF NOVA was delighted to welcome Braddock Elementary into the family of schools we support with Books for Keeps books.
+RIF NOVA was delighted to welcome Braddock Elementary into the family of schools we support with our Books for Keeps books.
 In a welcome kick-off event, the school's Eagle mascot, RIF NOVA mascot Clifford, Mrs. Virginia 2023, representatives from the Fairfax County school board, and a host of Braddock teachers and RIF NOVA board members gathered in a packed cafeteria of third graders, followed by classroom visits for more book picking!

 The children colored paper eggs before the event as bookmarks.
 And then...such excitement as the children learned they would each take home a new science book of their very own!
 What a great way to start a new Books for Keeps academic year!
 Special thanks to Joyce Matthews, XSTREAM Programs Coordinator, for arranging this oh-so-special launch! |